The Singles Network Ministries

 Picture

-Here is a list below based on my own experience of the good things that have happened in the last twenty years.
+Below is a list, based on my own experience, of the good things that have happened in the last twenty years.
 Feel free to send me your thoughts and ideas at [email protected]

-Young adult ministry (sometimes referred to as 20 Somethings) continues to thrive in churches.
-If a church has a college ministry, they often continue to minister to that post-college.
-There are instances where they might include those in college, but for the most part, they are post-college into the late twenties.
+1. Young adult ministry continues to stay strong.
+Young adult ministry, sometimes called 20 Somethings, continues to thrive in churches.
+When a church has a college ministry, it often extends its support to those past college age.
+There are cases where they include current college students, but generally, the focus is on individuals in their post-college years into the late twenties.

-Note: Young singles prefer to be called “Young Adults” due to the stigma of what a “single” means.
-In the 1990s, there wasn’t much singles ministry past 35, so young singles didn’t mind being called “single,” but today, it has a different meaning.
+Note: Young singles prefer to be called “Young Adults” because of the stigma associated with the term “single.”
+In the 1990s, there was little singles ministry beyond age 35, so young singles didn’t mind being called “single,” but today, that term carries a different meaning.

 2. Social media has advanced ministry to singles.

-Social media, more than anything, has changed singles ministry.
-From creating more groups based on ages, life stage, and interest (due to the choice of social media platform) to how we meet each other, how we fellowship (activities), how we market, social media plays a key role.
-Posting something instantly, creating a live video, posting photos, commenting, etc., allows people to see what your ministry is about.
-Keeping your social media updated, engaging your audience daily to have the most impact is essential.
+Social media, more than anything, has transformed singles ministry.
+It has led to creating more groups based on ages, life stages, and interests, influenced by the choice of social media platform.
+It also affects how we meet each other, fellowship through activities, and market our events.
+Posting something instantly, creating a live video, sharing photos, commenting, and more enable people to see what your ministry is about.
+Keeping your social media updated and engaging your audience daily is essential to have the greatest impact.

 3. Websites have helped grow the singles ministry.

-Everyone agrees that the web has changed all of our lives.
-When a church lists singles ministry, specifically with contact information of a leader or pastor, links to social media, offers Sunday school or small groups, etc., we have seen tremendous growth in attendance of singles to that church and involvement to help the overall church grow.
+Everyone agrees that the internet has transformed our lives.
+When a church lists its singles ministry, including contact information for a leader or pastor, links to social media, details about Sunday school or small groups, and so on, we observe a significant increase in singles' attendance and engagement, which helps the overall growth of the church.

 4. Divorce Care, Griefshare, Celebrate Recovery, and similar programs have changed how we help singles live.

-These resources have helped thousands of singles get healed from broken marriages, loss of a spouse or hang-ups, hurts, and habits.
-We are thankful that churches continue to see the value of offering these programs.
+These resources have helped thousands of singles heal from broken marriages, the loss of a spouse, or hang-ups, hurts, and habits.
+We are grateful that churches continue to recognize the value of offering these programs.

-5. Singles continue to have more friends than marrieds.
+5. Singles continue to have more friends than married people.

-Note: We are seeing more singles groups encourage friendship before dating.
+Note: We are noticing more singles groups encouraging friendship before pursuing a romantic relationship.

 7. Singles are helping each other more than ever.

-While churches may not see the value of ministering to singles, they are usually more sympathetic to the single mom.
+While churches may not see the value in ministering to singles, they are usually more sympathetic to single moms.
 In some areas of the country, the single-parent mom ministry is thriving.
-Not only are churches and organizations involved, but there are also grants offered through our US government.
+Not only are churches and organizations involved, but the US government also offers grants.

-9. Single ministry is being put under the women’s and men’s ministries.
+9. The single ministry is being put under the women’s and men’s ministries.

 While churches may not be hiring a pastor over singles, some have moved their ministry to singles under the women’s and men’s ministries, offering support and accountability.
 This may not be a perfect solution, but it is a way to keep those ministries thriving.